Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 9 - Data Backup Essentials/Chapter9-Data_Backup_Essentials.md

 ## What's Next?

-In **Chapter 10**, we'll cover **Basic Troubleshooting**—the essential knowledge you need to solve 80% of common computer problems before calling for help.
+In [Chapter 10](../Chapter%2010%20-%20Basic%20Troubleshooting/Chapter10-Basic_Troubleshooting.md), we'll cover **Basic Troubleshooting**—the essential knowledge you need to solve 80% of common computer problems before calling for help.

 **Remember:** Having good backups makes troubleshooting much safer, because you know your data is protected while you work on fixing problems.